 Create an artificial dawn with Wake Up Light, so getting up in the morning feels easier and more natural.
 Built for use with HomeKit enabled lights, now it’s easy to add a wake-up light alarm to the Apple Home app.
 Wake Up Light is available for iPhone, iPad, and macOS.

 With Wake Up Light you create your personal wake-up light with a touch of your finger.
 Set a light alarm that brightens your bedroom slowly before your desired wake-up time.
 Let the light get you into lighter sleep before your alarm wakes you up or awake more naturally.
 This leads to waking up by yourself more easily without any additional alarm clock.

-Wake Up Light is an app for iPhone and iPad using the smart home automation system HomeKit from Apple that creates and manages all smart automations for you.
-This way, the app creates wake-up lights that simulate dawn simulation.
+Wake Up Light is a light alarm app for iPhone and iPad using the smart home automation system HomeKit from Apple.
+Wake Up Light creates and manages all smart automations for you.
+This way, the app creates wake-up lights that artificially simulate a dawn.

 Wake Up Light allows you to manage multiple wake-up lights, with different weekly schedules, times, settings and lights.
 Preview your wake-up lights so you know how they look and how bright they will be at which time.